 ½ cup (+ more to drizzle) red wine vinegar

 1 tsp dried basil

 2. While your tofu is broiling, put together the marinade.
-Add red wine vinegar, basil, oregano, Italian seasoning, salt and water to a sealable container.
+Add red wine vinegar, basil, oregano, and salt in a mixing bowl.
+Whisk together until the salt dissolves.